 - define what exactly success means to your team, i.e. at what point exactly will we say we’ve met the targets of this project/particular campaign,

-- establish metrics that define your success i.e. what data point can we look at and conclusively say that we’re either moving closer to our desired outcomes or drawing back towards failure?
+- establish metrics that define your success i.e. what data point can we look at and conclusively say that we’re either moving closer to our desired outcomes or drawing back towards project failure?

-- gather all your data points into one place, a dashboard where you can see how they’re changing as the project progresses, and how they affect each other,
+- gather all your data points into one place, a project dashboard where you can see how they’re changing as the project progresses, and how they affect each other,

 - periodically review our data points to clearly define how well we’re doing—this can be in our daily scrums, weekly, monthly, etc., and,

-- hold retrospectives where you can analyze whether you hit your key targets, why or why not, and what needs to change for better future results.
+- hold sprint retrospectives where you can analyze whether you hit your key targets, why or why not, and what needs to change for better future results.

 6. Bring all your data into one place